tefi-anbessa/test_bench/README.md

   - SocketCct
   - LightCct
 [TODO: keep this list up to date]
+### Switchboards
 - Switchboards have multiple outgoing circuits, each uniquely identified.
   - Each circuit has protection devices and options.
   - Each circuit can have an assigned load and cable.
 - Switchboards are always of load type "summation", meaning they aggregate the loads of their outgoing circuits.
+### Cables
+- Cables are assigned to cable types, which define the cable's properties, such as insulation type, conductor material, etc.
+- Cable type set is specific to the project.
+- [TODO - at present cables are only "from" power source (switchboard) to load (motor, socket, light, etc.) Build a more flexible cable model]

 ## Role Hierarchy and Permissions